department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/education-career-counseling.md

 <div class="va-introtext">

-If you’re leaving active service soon, find out how to get free educational and career counseling.
+If you’re leaving active service soon, find out how to get free educational and career counseling (also called Chapter 36).

 </div>